-Philadelphia Divorce Lawyers
+Philadelphia Divorce Lawyer

 The Philadelphia Divorce Lawyers of Sadek & Cooper Law Offices are experienced in representing the legal needs of our clients in the Greater Philadelphia area.

 Under the revised Pennsylvania Divorce Code, a “no-fault” divorce may be obtained without regard to marital fault.
 The relevant issue in no-fault divorce is whether the marriage is “irretrievably broken.”
 The Pennsylvania Divorce Code defines an irretrievable breakdown as “estrangement due to marital difficulties with no reasonable prospect of reconciliation.”
 23 Pa.C.S.A.
 Section 3103.
-In addition to irretrievable breakdown, either the consent of both parties or a separation of more than two (2) years is required for a Pennsylvania no-fault divorce.
+In addition to irretrievable breakdown, either the consent of both parties or separation of more than two (2) years is required for a Pennsylvania no-fault divorce.
 These two no-fault grounds are generally raised simultaneously but ultimately, the no-fault divorce must be requested from the Court on one or the other.

 For the Pennsylvania Court to grant a divorce based on consent of both parties three requirements must be met: 1) A Complaint has been filed alleging irretrievable breakdown of the marriage, 2) more than 90 days have passed since the date of filing the Divorce Complaint with the Pennsylvania Court, and 3) each party has filed an affidavit consenting to entry of a divorce decree.
 If the parties fail to comply with the court procedures or time restraints, the Court may dismiss the divorce action.
 It is imperative that you seek legal counsel for all no-fault divorces in order to avoid the headaches and frustration that go along with trying to navigate the legal system and possibly forfeiting important rights that you may have including but not limited to property distribution.

-The court will grant a divorce, at the request of either party where it can be proved that the marriage is irretrievable broken and the parties have lived separate and apart for two (2) years or more.
+- The court will grant a divorce, at the request of either party where it can be proved that the marriage is irretrievably broken and the parties have lived separate and apart for two (2) years or more.
 Physical Separation from the marital home by itself will not satisfy the Pennsylvania Divorce Code.
 One of the parties must demonstrate an intent to terminate the marriage and such intent must be clearly communicated to the other spouse.
 On the other hand, it is possible to prove that the parties have been living “separate and apart” even if the parties continue to reside in the same household, whether for economic or other reasons.
 The separation must be a direct result of marital discord and not due to extenuating circumstances such as employment, military service or hospitalization.
 If you are considering filing for a no-fault divorce but do not necessarily have the cooperation of your spouse, this is the most likely avenue for success.
-You should contact us at Sadek and Cooper to schedule a free consultation so that we can review your case and make sure that you understand your rights.
+You should contact us at Sadek and Cooper to schedule a confidential consultation so that we can review your case and make sure that you understand your rights.

-Although their use is relatively uncommon in Pennsylvania today, the Divorce Code still provides Fault Grounds under which an “innocent and injured spouse” may be granted a divorce in the absence of consent or a two year period of separation.
+- Although their use is relatively uncommon in Pennsylvania today, the Divorce Code still provides Fault Grounds under which an “innocent and injured spouse” may be granted a divorce in the absence of consent or a two year period of separation.
 Often, today, these grounds are used as a strategic maneuver or a means to an end more than they are an end in and of themselves.
 If you believe that your situation falls into any of the below categories, that you have any of the below grounds for divorce, you should contact us at Sadek and Cooper to discuss whether raising fault grounds either instead of or in addition to no-fault grounds may be advantageous to your case.